 There are also international programs in unis all over the world, so don’t be intimidated by language barriers.
 In the end, these international programs cater to international students and are taught fully in English.

-So whether you’re studying in the Czech Republic, China, or Israel, you can find a great English-speaking program.
+So whether you’re studying in the Czech Republic, China, Ireland, or Israel, you can find a great English-speaking program.

 3. Growth & independence